Carbon Monoxide - The Silent Killer

 Anyone carrying out work on flues and chimneys should check that they are inspected and tested sufficiently to ensure that they are in a safe condition and working effectively.

-The law also requires that only trained, competent installers can work on gas appliances such as boilers, and the only approval currently recognised by HSE is membership of CORGI.
-If you are having gas work done, always check the installer's CORGI identity card before you let them start work.
+The law also requires that only trained, competent installers can work on gas appliances such as boilers, and the only approval currently recognised by HSE is membership of the Gas Safe Register.
+If you are having gas work done, always check the installer's Gas Safe identity card before you let them start work.

 HSE strongly recommends the use of audible carbon monoxide (CO) alarms as a useful back-up precaution but they must not be regarded as a substitute for proper installation and maintenance of gas appliances by a CORGI-registered installer.
 Before purchasing a CO alarm, always ensure it complies with British Standard EN 50291 and carries a British or European approval mark, such as a Kitemark.
 CO alarms should be installed, checked and serviced in line with the manufacturer's instructions.

 You can be particularly at risk from CO poisoning when you are asleep, because you may not be aware of early CO symptoms until it is too late.
 Having an audible CO alarm could wake you and save your life.